Karthik0803/msml602-project/README.md

 *** Project Part 2 ***

-Features that we are going to use as follows: userId, movieId, title, genres
+1. The features that we are going to use are as follows: userId, movieId, title, genres

 The predicted column will be:
 rating

+2. We will encode genre lists to accomadate the multiple genres per movie issue.
+Also creating a new feature, average rating of users will help improve the data and result in more accurate predictions

 3. The data isn't highly imbalanced but regardless to create a model with high efficacy and unbiased results we will be using methods like :